benjvi/benjvi.github.io/_incubating_posts/2016-07-05-Dependency-Management-In-Golang.markdown

 Glide is a tool that brings (most of) the best practices of dependency management from other languages into Go.
 [This article](https://medium.com/@sdboyer/so-you-want-to-write-a-package-manager-4ae9c17d9527#.vncgoe4yu) written by one of the authors of Glide explains the design thinking behing Glide pretty well.
 Similar ideas seem to be driving the design of other tools like godeps and gb, but glide seems to be one of the most mature out there.

-Adding a new dependency with `glide get` will add a reference in the glide.yaml with the package path, and will add the current commit from the HEAD of the default branch into the glide.lock.
-When someone else downloads the repository, that can be sure to use the same version as you by running `glide install`.
-Glide can also install dependencies into the `vendor/' folder, so if you check that in you have no reason to run `glide install` at all.
+Adding a new dependency with `glide get` will add a reference in the glide.yaml with the package path, and will add the current commit from the HEAD of the default branch into the glide.lock. `glide.yaml` represents the depedency preferences being expressed by the software, and `glide.lock` represents the specific versions resolved by glide, that are used in the build.
+When someone else downloads the repository, that can be sure to use the same version as you by running `glide install`, which installs dependencies based on `glide.lock`.
+Glide can also install dependencies into the `vendor/` folder, so if you check that in you have no reason to run `glide install` at all.

 It is also possible to specify acceptable version ranges in the glide.yaml, which will constrain the dependency resolution performed by `glide update`.
 Versioning informatino about repos is obtained by inspecting git tags with the standard format "v[0-9]+([0-9]+.[0-9]+)?".
 Another nice feature is the ability to specify repository aliases for your dependencies - so if you are maintaining a forked dependency you can just add the alias to glide.yaml instead of rewriting all your imports.